 Holt fielded a team that earned four all-BIG EAST accolades.
 The four all-league members tied a program record, which had also been achieved the previous two seasons under Holt.
 Huffer claimed BIG EAST Freshman of the Year honors, while Lisa Maunu claimed medalist honors at the 2009 BIG EAST Championship, Notre Dame's second medalist in as many years at the event.

-Five seasons ago, in Holt's second season with the Irish, Notre Dame won the 2008 BIG EAST title.
-Holt was named the conference's coach of the year after putting together what turned out to be a record-breaking campaign in many ways.
+During Holt's second season with the Irish (2007-08), Notre Dame won the 2008 BIG EAST title, and Holt was named the conference's coach of the year after putting together what turned out to be a record-breaking campaign in many ways.
 The Irish produced a then school-record 300.47 stroke average and won a program-best five tournaments, including the BIG EAST championship.
 Three straight wins to open the season signified another program milestone for the Irish.
 Three golfers combined to win four tournaments on the season and the year was capped with a trip to the NCAA Central Regional in Austin, Texas.

 After the record-breaking 2007-08 campaign, Park became the program's first All-America honoree as she copped honorable mention All-America accolades from the National Golf Coaches Association and Golfweek magazine.
 Park won two tournaments on the year and posted a single season-best 73.63 stroke average.